 - 1. Exhibitors are requested to be neatly and appropriately attired.
 White is preferred but not required. - 2.
 Market Dairy Goats must weigh a minimum of 34 pounds.
 Underweight goats will show in a separate class and not be eligible for Best in Show. - 3.
 Animals will be weighed without blankets. - 4.
 Animals must have baby teeth in place. - 5.
 Animals may be shown with or without horns. - 6.
 Best Dairy Wether and Reserve Best Dairy Wether in Show will NOT show for overall Grand and Reserve Grand Market Meat Goat. - 7.
 Goats should have 2 tattoos in their tail or ear. - a.
 Left side 4H'er's initial & a # for example (Cara Clover CC1) - b.
 Right side Breeder's Herd ID/Association Recognized Herd ID - 8.
 Animals are required to come to tagging, must be tattooed prior to tagging, and bring the issued tag with them to County Fair. - 9.
 Will compete in Showmanship in the Dairy goat division and not the meat goat division. - 10.
-Exhibitors are limited to a total of 2 market goats (2 market dairy OR 1 market dairy and 1 market meat OR 2 market meat goats)
+Exhibitors are limited to a total of 2 market goats (2 market dairy OR 1 market dairy and 1 market meat OR 2 market meat goats) - 11.
+Market dairy wethers must be 100% dairy.
+Boer/Dairy cross will show in Market Meat class and not Dairy wether class.

 - Class 1 Miniature Market Dairy Wether

 - Nigerian Dwarf

 - Class 2 Standard Market Dairy Wether

 - o Alpine

 - o Lamancha

 - o Nubian

-- o Oberhasli
+- Oberhasli

 - o Saanen

 - o Sable

 - o Toggenburg

-- o Recorded Grade/Experimentals
+- Recorded Grade/Experimentals

 - o Guernseys